An inflated dynamic Laplacian to track the emergence and disappearance of semi-material coherent sets: Introduction

-In unsteady flows with explicit time dependence, these coherent and turbulent regions are themselves time dependent and move about in the flow domain or the phase space of the dynamical system.
-Traditionally, to properly pose a question concerning coherence, a time window is specified over which coherence is sought.
-In some physical settings, there may be a natural timescale of interest, but in many situations coherence properties may have varying timescales across the domain or phase space.
-With unknown or variable timescales, traditional Lagrangian methods are difficult to apply.
+With unknown or variable coherence timescales and lifetimes, traditional Lagrangian methods are difficult to apply.
 Various (typically time-window-based) approaches have been proposed \cite{FrEtAl12,macmillan20,AnKaBV20,blachut2020tale,ElA21,DFK22, Blachut2023}, but they either require \emph{a priori} knowledge of timescales or are computationally expensive.
 This motivated the approach of \cite{FrKo23}, which performs a single computation over a wide time window to identify multiple regions of coherence with varying and possibly coexisting individual lifetimes.
 A relaxed notion of semi-material coherent sets was introduced in \cite{FrKo23} to enable coherent regions to appear and disappear over time.
 The central mathematical object in \cite{FrKo23} is an inflated dynamic Laplace operator, whose dominant eigenfunctions encode semi-material coherent sets.
 The present work further develops the theory and numerics of the inflated dynamic Laplacian methodology, enabling the analysis of more complicated dynamics than that treated in~\cite{FrKo23}.